JamesClonk/backman/docs/configuration.md

 }
 ```

-backman can be secured through HTTP basic auth, with username and password provided either in the JSON configuration
+backman can be secured through *HTTP Basic Auth*, with a username and password provided either in the JSON configuration
 ```json
 {
 	"username": "http_basic_auth_user_abc",